lexicHQ/docs/index.rst

    You can adapt this file completely to your liking, but it should at least contain the root `toctree` directive.

-Welcome to Recime Documentation!
+Welcome to Recimē Documentation!
 ================================================

-Recime (ˈresəˌmē) is an end-to-end AI chatbot solution to automate customer support and content distribution.
+Recimē is an end-to-end AI chatbot solution to automate customer support and content distribution.
 It gives you the tools to build omni-channel chatbots quickly and easily and eventually measure growth and user engagement to save cost and increase customer satisfaction.

 .. image:: platform-dash.png

 Supported Channels
 -------------------

-Recime is committed to supporting the most channels on the market.
+Recimē is committed to supporting the most channels on the market.
 Today, you can use Recime to build bots for:

 ====================  ==========================